Ziltivekimab: Mechanism of action

 Ziltivekimab is a human IgG1, κ monoclonal antibody that binds to the IL-6 ligand, preventing its interaction with the IL-6 receptor and inhibiting downstream inflammatory signaling.
 By neutralizing IL-6, it reduces the production of acute-phase reactants like hsCRP, serum amyloid A, and fibrinogen, which contribute to systemic inflammation.

 In CKD, Ziltivekimab lowers hepcidin levels, improving iron metabolism and alleviating anemia of inflammation.
 Its targeted IL-6 inhibition distinguishes it from IL-6 receptor blockers like tocilizumab, potentially offering a different safety profile with fewer immunosuppressive effects.

 Clinical trials

-Phase 1/2 trial in hemodialysis Ppatients
+Phase 1/2 trial in hemodialysis patients

 A phase 1/2, randomized, double-blind, placebo-controlled trial (NCT02868229) evaluated Ziltivekimab in 61 hemodialysis patients with chronic kidney disease (CKD), elevated interleukin-6 (≥4 pg/mL), and a TMPRSS6 gene polymorphism (rs855791) associated with IL-6–mediated inflammation.
 Patients received placebo or Ziltivekimab (2, 6, or 20 mg) intravenously every two weeks for 12 weeks.
 The trial assessed safety, pharmacokinetics, and pharmacodynamic endpoints, including inflammatory markers, iron parameters, and erythropoiesis-stimulating agent (ESA) usage.